validas/encrypted_cookie_store/README.md

 what's in the session data.
 This makes it possible to store sensitive data in the session.

-This version of EncryptedCookieStore is written for Rails 3.0.0+.
-It will not work with Rails 3.0.0.beta3 or earlier.
-It does not yet work with Rails 3.1.
-It has been tested with:
+This version of EncryptedCookieStore is written for Rails 3.1.0+.
+It will not work with Rails 3.0.0 or earlier.
+It does work with Rails 3.2.

-  * 3.0.0
-  * 3.0.7
-  * 3.0.8.rc4

 The original version for Rails 2.3 can be found here: https://github.com/FooBarWidget/encrypted_cookie_store